This hands-on activity teaches students how to use microscopes.

 - Investigate leaf adaptations and design of native plants.

-Before your incursion, please print this worksheet for each of your students:
+Before your school talk, please print this worksheet for each of your students:

 Microscope observations of leaf adaptations